orlovtech/short-link/README.md

 ```bash
 php artisan vendor:publish --provider="OrlovTech\ShortLink\Providers\ShortLinkServiceProvider"
 ```

+at this config file you can change the prefix you want to use.
+By default it's a `/short/`.

 ### Migrate the Database
 This package contains one migration that add a new table to the database: ```short_links```.
 To run this migration, simply run the following command: